Employee engagement is paramount to business success. But it has always presented two baffling problems:

 There is a driving principle behind the SCARF model which knits the whole framework together.

-- Threat: Threat is a shorthand way of describing things which make you feel a wide range of negative emotions.
-It includes everything from fear and sadness through to anxiety and depression.
+- Threat: Threat is a shorthand way of describing things that make you feel a wide range of negative emotions.
+It includes everything from fear and sadness to anxiety and depression.

 - Reward: Reward is the flipside of threat.
-It is a shorthand way of describing things which make you feel good emotions like happiness, through to creativity, curiosity, hope and love.
+It is a shorthand way of describing things that make you feel good emotions like happiness, through to creativity, curiosity, hope and love.